Col Bennett: Personal life

 On 21 November 1942, Bennett married Eileen Jocumsen (died 2013) and together had three sons and five daughters.
 Eileen was founder of the St Veronica Welfare Centre, an association for underprivileged children.
 As well as his political activity, Bennett was involved in many other associations.
 He was a member of the Newman Society, the Brisbane and South Coast Hospitals Board, the Federated Clerks and Australian Workers Unions, the Lions Club; and the Johnsonian Club.
+He was Junior President at the Southern Suburbs District Rugby League Football Club (1951).
 He was also patron and life member of the Returned and Services League of Australia (South Brisbane branch).
 A keen swimmer and tennis player, he was a member and honorary legal adviser for many sporting and charitable organisations.

 Bennett died in June 2002 and was buried in South Brisbane Cemetery.

 Bennett Chambers Group, a Barristers’ Chambers, located on Level 6 of the Inns of Court building, Brisbane, was named in Colin Bennett's memory.
 The Chambers seeks to espouse Bennett's philosophy that all people are deserving of legal representation and that a level playing field in law only existed where well trained and committed barristers were prepared to vigorously advance their clients interests.